clj-commons/etaoin/README.md

 Firefox requires to specify MIME-types of those files that should be downloaded without showing a system dialog.
-By default, when the `:download-dir` parameter is passes, the library adds the most common MIME-types: archives, media files, office documents, etc. If you need to add your own one, override that preference
+By default, when the `:download-dir` parameter is passed, the library adds the most common MIME-types: archives, media files, office documents, etc. If you need to add your own one, override that preference
 manually: